Terms & Conditions

-Council Regulation (EC) No. 261/2004, dated 11 February, details common compensation rules for boarding denial in air transportation.
+Council Regulation (EC) No. 261/2004, dated 11th of February, details common compensation rules for boarding denial in air transportation.
 The rules that the Airline must follow for boarding passengers in the event of overbooking are available to the public in the offices and check in desks of the air carrier.
 The air carrier will also provide passengers who have been denied boarding with a leaflet indicating the compensation for boarding denial.

 AURA AIRLINES is the carrier only when listed on the ticket as "Operated by AURA AIRLINES"; otherwise the flight is operated by another airline.
 Take into account that each airline establishes the baggage allowance that passengers may carry on free of charge and in accordance with limitations in regards to weight, size, contents and conditions for each company; for more information on baggage allowance and other restrictions, ask the operating airline.

 AURA AIRLINES will specify the identity of the contracted operating airline or airlines which provide transportation services in accordance with EC 2111/05 Regulation, Article 11.6